BRIANA LEWIS

 • Video

-• Contact
+• SHOWS

 Post graduation, Briana sang and acted in Albuquerque's local musical theater scene while freelancing as a flutist.
 While working at the New Mexico Philharmonic as an administrative assistant, she also taught at the Phil's Young Musician Initiative program.
 As a teacher's assistant in the youth program, she was involved in the flute and choir classes and ran her own class of Outdoor Music Games which involved music and movement.
 She was also involved in the productions of 9 to 5: The Musical, The Producers, Shrek: The Musical, and Young Frankenstein: The Musical.

 In July of 2015, Briana graduated Cum Laude with her Masters in Flute Contemporary Performance with a Concentration in Studio Production at Berklee College of Music.
 There, she studied flute performance with Perico Sambeat and voice performance with Celia Mur.
 She also studied songwriting in master classes and private instruction with Patrice Rushen, Nona Hendryx, John Oates and Bonnie Hayes.
 In different ensembles, she studied Latin Jazz, Samba and Mediterranean while she performed in various venues around Valencia, and played on over 20 student recording projects.
-For special performances, she performed with Danilo Perez at the 2015 Pop and Jazz Conference and for the Jacopo Mezzanotti charity orchestra concert, Music for Autism.
+For special performances, she performed with Danilo Perez at the 2015 Pop and Jazz Conference and for Jacopo Mezzanotti's charity orchestra concert, Music for Autism.

 • Home